grscheller/scheller-linux-archive/info/Web/README.md

 ## Used in lieu of browser bookmarks.

 * Personal home page for my bookmarks and password schemas.
-* I try and keep content (html) and style (css) as separate as possile.
+* Keep content (html) and style (css) as separate as possile.
 * Don't want to have to "sync" and passwords between various browsers/systems.
-* I just set my homepage in my browser to ~/info/Web/homepage.
+* Set homepage in browser to ~/info/Web/homepage.
-* I push these files to my various Linux and Windows systems I use,
+* I push these files to my various Linux and Windows systems I user.,
 * See [linuxHome](../../linuxHome/) project to see how I push to Linux systems.

 ## Files: